 There are also several green spaces in the neighborhood including the Gardens of San Marco, Park Benjamin, Park Fellini, and the Agora Garden.

-Best places to stay in Venice in San Donà di Piave:
+Best places to stay in San Donà di Piave:

 budget ($): Hotel Forte Del 48 this 3-star hotel is located in San Donà, 30-minute train ride from Venice and short drive by car from Adriatic coast.
 Enjoy Veneto region food and high-quality wines at its on-site retaurant.